mariamnaqvi/predicting_property_values/README.md

 6. Deliver

 ### 1. Plan
-* create a list of tasks to complete in the Trello board
+* Create a list of tasks to complete in the <a href="https://trello.com/b/XeGPl5ac/regression-project">Trello Board</a>
 * Perform preliminary examination of the dataset
 * Collect database details (connection information and credentials)